tenforward/cgroup-v2-doc-trans/source/cgroup-v2-ja.rst

 	Zswap usage hard limit.
 If a cgroup's zswap pool reaches this limit, it will refuse to take any more stores before existing entries fault back in or are written out to disk.

+  memory.zswap.writeback
+	A read-write single value file.
+The default value is "1".
+	Note that this setting is hierarchical, i.e. the writeback would be implicitly disabled for child cgroups if the upper hierarchy does so.

+	When this is set to 0, all swapping attempts to swapping devices are disabled.
+This included both zswap writebacks, and swapping due to zswap store failures.
+If the zswap store failures are recurring (for e.g if the pages are incompressible), users can observe reclaim inefficiency after disabling writeback (because the same pages might be rejected again and again).

+	Note that this is subtly different from setting memory.swap.max to 0, as it still allows for pages to be written to the zswap pool.
+	This setting has no effect if zswap is disabled, and swapping is allowed unless memory.swap.max is set to 0.

   memory.pressure
 	A read-only nested-keyed file.